 Modern Jewish circumcision is done in a variety of ways, many with a mohel (rabbi/physician), liturgy and ceremony on the 8th day of life.

 Christians in the US tend to make up a higher percentage of families choosing circumcision for their sons, stating religious tradition as a reason.
 The bible tells us that because of the life, death and resurrection of Christ we have freedom in the new covenant and no longer have to meet the standard of old testament law.
 “For in Christ Jesus neither circumcision nor uncircumcision counts for anything, but only faith working through love.”
 Galatians 5:6

 Many parents choose circumcision because they prefer the look of the circumcised penis or they are worried about what others will think about the look of their child's penis.
 I don't have an argument for this.
 You are simply choosing a surgical procedure for your child, in order to alter the appearance of their genitals.

 Some fathers worry about how their circumcised adult penis might look different to a child who is intact and have a desire for their parts to "match".
 We would beg to offer that adult genitalia always look different than a child's- consider the appearance of adult female labia compared to a small girl's labia.
 We recommend using simple and frank ways to describe any difference in any anatomical feature, genitals or otherwise.
 One of our client's told his son, "Daddy has an old fashioned penis" when asked, and opened the conversation up to physical autonomy and consent.

-You won't have come to a clear choice by the end of this post necessarily, but when you do, there are some important things to consider with either option that make your decision informed and responsible as a parent:
+You won't have come to a clear choice of if you should circumcise your baby or not by the end of this post necessarily, but when you do, there are some important things to consider with either option that make your decision informed and responsible as a parent:

 Can the desired benefits be obtained if parents wait for an age that the child can reasonably consent to the procedure?